 Beef Stew with Parsley Dumplings is a very nourishing and delicious stew to serve your family on cold winter nights.
 The light dumplings are flecked with parsley and are a delicious contrast to the hearty stew.

 Did you know – Before modern baking powders were available, fresh breadcrumbs were often used in puddings and dumplings to give a light texture.

-2 pounds Shin beef or any other stewing meat*
+- 2 pounds Chin beef or any other stewing meat*

-3 tablespoons (1 1/2 ounces) well-seasoned flour (add salt and pepper)
+- 3 tablespoons (1 1/2 ounces) flour, seasoned with salt and pepper

 Cut the meat into 1-inch cubes and toss in the seasoned flour.